-- a) Call the student's room. - b) Go to the student's residence hall room. - c) Talk to the student's RA, roommate and floor mates to see if anyone can confirm the missing student's whereabouts and/or confirm the date, time and location the student was last seen. - d) Secure a current student ID or other photo of the student from a friend. - e) Call and text the student's cell phone and call any other numbers on record. - f) Send the student an email. - g) Check all possible locations mentioned by the parties above including, but not limited to: library, residence hall lounges, classroom and recreational facilities, etc. - h) Contact or call any other on-campus or off-campus friends or contacts that are made known.
-This could include checking a student's social networking sites such as Facebook and Twitter. - i) Ascertain the student's car make, model and license plate number.

-The Digital Infrastructure, Operations and Security Department may be asked to obtain electronic logs in order to determine the last time the student accessed the University network.
+- a) Call the student's room. - b) Go to the student's residence hall room. - c) Talk to the student's resident assistant, roommate and floor mates to see if anyone can confirm the missing student's whereabouts and/or confirm the date, time and location the student was last seen. - d) Secure a current student ID or other photo of the student from a friend. - e) Call and text the student's cell phone and/or any other numbers on record. - f) Send the student an email. - g) Check all possible locations mentioned by the parties above including, but not limited to: library, residence hall lounges, classroom and recreational facilities, etc. - h) Contact or call any other on-campus or off-campus friends or contacts that are made known.
+This could include checking a student's social networking sites. - i) Ascertain the student's car make, model and license plate number. - j) Contact the Digital Infrastructure, Operations and Security Department to obtain electronic logs in order to determine the last time the student accessed the University network.

-Section 19: Parental Notifications
+Section 18: Parental Notifications